 The termination procedure consists the MSGin5G Server delivery of a message.

-Before the MSGin5G Server delivers a message, the MSGin5G Server shall analysis the communication model of the message by analysis the Service ID of the recipient in the message, then generates a new message based on the received message and send it to the recipient:
+Before the MSGin5G Server delivers a message, the MSGin5G Server shall learn the communication model of the message by analyzing the Service ID of the recipient in the message, then generates a new message based on the received message and send it to the recipient:

 a) if a "Recipient UE Service ID" element is included, this message is a Point-to-Point message or an Application-to-Point message.
 The MSGin5G Server analyzes the URI: